United States Department of Justice Seal

 Immigration and Nationality Act (anti-discrimination provisions)

 In addition, the USAO’s Criminal Division prosecutes violations of the criminal civil rights laws, including laws prohibiting hate crimes and the use of unreasonable force by those acting under color of law.
-Our office welcomes information from the public that brings to our attention possible violations of our nation's civil rights laws.
+The United States Department of Justice welcomes information from the public that brings to our attention possible violations of our nation's civil rights laws.
 At the same time, while the scope of our civil rights practice is broad, the authority of the United States Department of Justice to investigate and seek relief for individual complaining parties for alleged civil rights violations is limited.
-We may investigate and seek to remedy alleged discriminatory conduct only where and in the manner specifically authorized by law.
-Accordingly, the USAO has authority to investigate and seek to remedy patterns and practices of certain unlawful discriminatory conduct, but we generally do not have the authority to represent individuals in their pursuit of private civil rights claims.
-More frequently, the USAO handles individual civil rights cases only after they have been investigated and referred to us by another federal agency, such as the following:
+The Department of Justice and/or the USAO may investigate and seek to remedy alleged discriminatory conduct only where and in the manner specifically authorized by law.
+Accordingly, while the Department of Justice and the USAO have authority to investigate and seek to remedy patterns and practices of certain unlawful discriminatory conduct, we generally do not have the authority to represent individuals in their pursuit of private civil rights claims.
+More frequently, the Civil Rights Division and/or USAO handle individual civil rights cases only after they have been investigated and referred to us by another federal agency, such as the following:

 Equal Employment Opportunity Commission (for employment discrimination)